Antony76/DAKboardExtensions/README.md

 Yup, I'm cheating.
 My project is not really an extension.
 I am just finding a way to switch chromium tabs or application with an external hardware.
-External Keybord connected to the raspberry in the mean time.
+External Keybord connected to the raspberry for the moment.

 ## The idea
 The DAKboard is very useful and estheticaly perfect but I am expecting more information from a dashboard.
-Let's say traffic, specific wind forcast, trades and so one.
+Let's say traffic, specific wind forcast, trades and so on.
 DAKboard is actually running a Chromium tab in full screen mode.
 Nothing else complicated.
 What about to open new tabs with websites to display?